-We got back to the hotel very late so, we slept in late.
+We got back to the hotel very late, so we slept in late.
 After getting booted out of our rooms mid-day we spent the rest of the day by the pool waiting for our travel ultra to start.
-Sunday night we had our first flight from La Palma to Tenerife, we slept a few hours and then flew to Madrid, then Dallas, and the next leg; Salt Lake City.
-There hasn’t been much sleep but already the body is starting to come around.
+Sunday night we had our first flight from La Palma to Tenerife, we slept a few hours, then flew to Madrid, then Dallas, and finally Salt Lake City.
+There hasn’t been much sleep but already my body is starting to come around.

 I felt very good with my position and time coming into Roque De Los Muchachos, which is the high point of the race, and the start of one of the hardest descents in ultrarunning.
 Anna and I left pretty much at the same time and it helped to have her pushing me down to the beach.
 A few k’s before dropping onto the beach I ran out of gel.
-I got into the aid station ok, hit two glasses of coke and watched Anna run away from me.
+I got into the aid station okay, hit two glasses of Coke, and watched Anna run away from me.
 The damage was done for me.
-With a about a half an hour of no food before the last aid and 5k to go to finish, I found it really hard to find a solid running gear.
+With about a half-an-hour of no food before the last aid and 5k to go to finish, I found it really hard to find a solid running gear.
 Anna slipped away and I dug in to try to keep my time as close to 8 hours as possible.

 Based on how I am feeling now, a couple of days after the race, I gave it my best.
 My body is nicely trashed; quads are sore, calf muscles scream a little with movement, and the fatigue runs deep.
 It sure is a good feeling knowing that I gave it my best and it turned out very well for me.

 Patagonia Air Flow Tank